-In addition and if you have selected to apply for any of the e-mentoring schemes (Health and Social Care, Languages and Engineering Scheme) please note the following code related using websites for mentoring:
+In addition and if you become involved with any of our e-mentoring schemes please note the following code related using websites for mentoring:

 - Communications via the website will be monitored by individual universities to ensure that it is being used only for the purposes of the e-mentoring scheme by their participants.
 However individual users of the website are still responsible for their conduct and communications.

 - One of your responsibilities as a user of the website is to report immediately any breach of the terms and conditions or code of conduct to the contact name given during training.

 - The website is provided for coordinators, mentors and mentees to communicate with each other within the context of the e-mentoring scheme.
 Communication between mentors and mentees should only take place through the website unless agreed with the e-mentoring coordinator.

 - All use of the website must be for the purposes of the e-mentoring scheme and in line with the internet usage policy of your university.